uvapl/uva-prog-physics/10 Workshops/10 Week 1/10 Exercises.md

 You'll probably also need some practice with lists.
 Write a program `list_intersection` that takes the intersection of the two lists; so, a list of elements that are common to both lists.
 Put the program in `homework1.py`.

+Do not use the construction `if x in list`.
+Instead, loop through the lists and manually check every element.

 Put the following test cases above your program and make sure your results are correct.
 Order doesn't matter, as long as the list contains the same elements.